stephen-rowan/Cardano-ADA-Reference/DAO-NFT-Metadata.md

 # Open Standards

-> SofiH - Open Standards (W3C) for Cardano (In Reserve)
+> @SofiH - Open Standards (W3C) for Cardano (In Reserve)

 https://cardano.ideascale.com/a/dtd/Open-Standards-W3C-for-Cardano/338892-48088

 # Use Cases

-> wolstaeb - Art is not just the visual presentation (physical or digital) but the idea of the artwork.
+> @wolstaeb - Art is not just the visual presentation (physical or digital) but the idea of the artwork.
 The best example of this is Comedian by Maurizio Cattelan
 >
 > https://en.wikipedia.org/wiki/Comedian_(artwork).
 >